SchornacklabSLCU/amfinder/README.md

 ## Command-line script (`amf`)<a name="amf"></a>

-The command-line script `amf` uses convolutional neural networks (ConvNets) to predict **fungal root colonisation** and **intraradical hyphal structures**.
-The program uses pre-trained networks to enable direct analysis of ink-stained root pictures.
-It can also train ConvNets on **custom datasets** to enable analysis of differently stained or labelled root images.

 ### Installation instructions

 `amf` requires at least **Python 3.6**.
 Below is a typical installation, using